OpenEvalProject/evals/manuscripts/elife-57443/v3/manuscript.md

 ![Figure 16.](https://cdn.elifesciences.org/articles/57443/elife-57443-fig16-v3.jpg)

 **Figure 16.:** Roughly 40,000 connection strengths are shown.
 Almost all points fall above the line Y = X, showing that almost all connections increased in synapse count, with very few decreasing.
 In particular, no path decreased by more than five synapses.
 Only two new strong (count >10) paths were found that were not present in the original.
 As proofreading proceeds, this error becomes less and less common since neuron fragments (orphans) are added in order of decreasing size (see text).
-Data available in Figure 16—source data 1.Figure 16—source data 1.Figure 16.The first column is the synapse count before the additional proofreading, the second after.
-Each point includes a small random component so the points do not directly overlap.
+Data available in Figure 16—source data 1.

-## Interpreting the connection counts
+### Interpreting the connection counts

 Given the complexity of the reconstruction process, and the many different errors that could occur, how confident should the user be that the returned synapse counts are valid?
 This section gives a quick guide in the absence of detailed investigation.
 The number of synapses we return is the number we found.
 The true number could range from slightly less, largely due to false synapse predictions, to considerably more, in the regions with low percentage reconstructed.
 For connections known to be in a specific brain region, the reciprocal of the completion percentage (as shown in Table 1) gives a reasonable estimate of the undercount.